 With the extraordinary industrial and financial market growth in China and surrounding regions, we have expanded our footprint in Asia.
 Today we have arguably the largest team of Chinese-speaking LME specialists in London, supported by experts at our Hong Kong subsidiary, ensuring round-the-clock support and essential local knowledge.
 We now serve a wide range of clients with differing needs, from those looking to fix and protect against commodity price risks, to financial institutions looking to access a wide range of financial instruments.

 We are one of just eight Category 1 members of the London Metal Exchange (LME) and have had a ring trading team for over 25 years.
 The membership gives us the right to trade on its unique open-outcry market.
 Our team is one of the largest and most respected, executing a significant proportion of market activity.
 Our traders, brokers and clerks spend their morning at our office before heading to the exchange’s modern trading floor in Finsbury Square.

 The Fund Services team is made up of seasoned market professionals with decades of expertise that will help you navigate and understand the array of products and services available.

 We provide specialist access to over 20 exchanges covering listed financial, equity, commodity and FX futures and options, as well as access to cash fixed income and OTC FX.
 Offering both electronic (FIX) API and voice-execution solutions, we provide trade assistance and liquidity sourcing for an extensive range of markets through a single access point.

-Monthly commentary covering the FX markets, providing insights on recent developments on select currency pairs.
-Precious metals are the focus of this month's FX Monthly report.
+Monthly commentary covering the FX markets, providing insights on recent developments on select currency pairs, this month we focus on Turkey.
+Inflation continues to rise and the Central Bank cut rates, as the Fed starts to become hawkish.
 The report includes a macroeconomic overview as well as desk comments and technical analysis on key currency pairs.